Small flowers for big occasions

 Sometimes the nicest things come in the tiniest packages.
 The Victorians adored small, natural-looking flower arrangements – posies or old-fashioned 'tussie-mussies' – and they're still a wonderful way to add olde-worlde character to your home.

-There's a great range of smaller cut flowers available in our Ripley garden centre for creating your own hand-tied jewels.
+There's a great range of smaller cut flowers available in our Woking garden centre for creating your own hand-tied jewels.
 Here's how:

 Posies: Use flowers of roughly equal size, adding layers of flower around a single central blossom - rosebuds are perfect.
 A random pattern makes a charming mixed bunch or concentric rings give a more formal look.
 Use leaves for the final row, tie with ribbon and trim stems level.